| Title: | Calculate Slopes of Roads, Rivers and Trajectories |

 Calculates slope gradients using vector distance and elevation data.

-slope_vector(x, elevations)
+slope_vector(x, elevations)slope_vector(x, elevations)

 x |